-Stevie Budd, the Director of the South Texas Department of Health and Public Safety is monitoring the situation of the clusters of measles virus detected in Alastor City, South Texas and is following the protocols of the Center for Disease Control.
+Stevie Budd, the Director of the South Texas Department of Health and Public Safety, is monitoring the situation of the clusters of measles virus detected in Alastor City, South Texas and is following the protocols of the Center for Disease Control.

 Following the first reports of a cluster of measles cases at the Wobbly Elm Day Care in Alastor City, Health Department officials identified Ted Mullens as patient zero.
 Mullens, an Elmdale resident, returned from an epidemic area in Samoa unaware he was infected with the measles virus.
-Mullens then exposed his nieces, children of known anti-vaxxers, Johnny and Moira Rose.
-One of the Rose children was enrolled in the Wobbly Elm Day Care and carried the virus there.
+Mullens then exposed his nephew, a child of known anti-vaxxers, Johnny and Moira Rose.
+The Rose child was enrolled in the Wobbly Elm Day Care and carried the virus there.

 To date, 10 measles cases have been confirmed.
-The outbreak investigations are on-going and in this rapidly evolving context.
+The outbreak investigations are on-going in this rapidly evolving context.